charliecalvert/JsObjects/JavaScript/UnitTests/Jasmine02/README.md

 To run this project, do one of the three things:

-- Use karma: **./RunKarma.sh**
+- Use grunt to run karma: grunt test
-- Use jasmine-node with requirejs support: **./RunWithRequireJs**
+- Use karma without grunt: **./RunKarma.sh**
-- Use the Jasmine library and display in an HTML file
+- Use the Jasmine library and display in an HTML file: node TestRunner.js

 Here are the various requirejs files:

 - When using Karma, requirejs uses **Source/MainKarma.js**
-- When using jasmine node, requirejs uses **Spec/LoadTests.spec.js**
 - When using HTML files, requirejs uses **MainTest.js**
 - There is an index.html file that has nothing to do with the tests.
 It uses **Main.js**.